-- Cocoa butter is great for naturally healing dry, sensitive skin.
+- It is great for naturally healing dry, sensitive skin.

 - Real cocoa butter is completely edible, plus it’s also used very often in skin lotions, lip glosses, chapsticks and other beauty ointments.

-- Cocoa butter is a healthy fat, mostly saturated just like coconut oil.
+- It is a healthy fat, mostly saturated just like coconut oil.

-- Cocoa butter benefits include: preventing skin dryness and peeling; healing chapped lips; fighting signs of aging; soothing burns, rashes and infections; treating mouth sores; working as a shaving cream; improving heart health; and raising immunity.
+- Its benefits include preventing skin dryness and peeling; healing chapped lips; fighting signs of aging; soothing burns, rashes and infections; treating mouth sores; working as a shaving cream; improving heart health; and raising immunity.

-- Cocoa butter and shea butter are similar in uses and benefits, however they’re fragrances are different and cocoa butter can be used in cooking, while shea butter is not.
+- Cocoa butter and shea butter are similar in uses and benefits, however their fragrances are different and cocoa butter can be used in cooking, while shea butter is not.

-- Cocoa butter has two main uses: It’s an active ingredient in many skin care products, plus it’s also used to make chocolate.
+- This butter has two main uses: It’s an active ingredient in many skin care products, plus it’s also used to make chocolate.